✨How to Maximize Your Health Benefits Using Acupuncture✨

 How is your appetite?

-How is the quality of your mind?
+How is the quality of your mind and your thoughts?

 How do you notice the ways in which your emotional state impacts your physical body?